dobesv/planout-ts/README.md

 The main use case I am aware of for this is that you can use it to allow the experiment parameters to evolve dynamically without updating the application code.
-A feature can be added an initially distributed only to internal testers.
+A feature can be added and distributed to internal testers.
 Later, some percentage of end users are exposed to the new feature.
 Finally, the feature can be enabled for everyone - or disabled.

-In this model the application provides various useful pieces of information about the current user (if there is one) as part of the experiment, loads and runs compiled PlanOut scripts from the database, and then updates the user experience according to the variables set by the experiment scripts.
+In this model the application provides various useful pieces of information about the current user (if there is one) as part of the experiment input variables, loads and runs compiled PlanOut scripts from the database, and then updates the user experience according to the variables set by the experiment scripts.

 ### API Documentation